S&P 500 4,282.37

 Is Apple still a growing company?

 Yes, Apple is still a growing company.
-While it's one of the largest tech giants in the world, the company also continuously reinvests back into brand innovation, continuously elevating Apple stock worth and its growth rate Apple brand.
+While it's one of the largest tech giants in the world, the company also continuously reinvests back into brand innovation, elevating Apple stock worth and its growth rate Apple brand.
 For example, 2023 should bring the release of the iPhone 15, a new generation of Mac computers and potentially a high-end VR/AR headset.

 What type of stock is Apple considered?